Skip to main content

 The Auth server is responsible for authenticating requests to the enclave, ensuring secure access and operation.
 Any authentication server can be used for this, provided there is an appropriate authentication plugin running within the enclave.
 By default, this is an OAuth server.

-• Bootscript: A script that initialises the enclave environment on instance startup and configures the parent EC2 to act as a proxy for the enclave.
+A script that initialises the enclave environment on pod startup and configures the parent pod to act as a proxy for the enclave.

-The EC2 instance is pre-configured as an OBLV Deploy AMI, obtained from the AWS Marketplace, which includes services designed to run within the enclaves and the necessary bootstrapping scripts.
+The Confidential Pod is pre-configured with OBLV Deploy EIF, obtained from the AWS Marketplace, which includes services designed to run within the enclaves and the necessary bootstrapping scripts.

-Depending on your settings, the Kubernetes controller can start more than one EC2 instance to ensure your system will support the demand.
+Depending on your settings, the Kubernetes controller can start more than one Confidential Pod to ensure your system will support the demand.

 OTel Collector